 How to teach your kids to cook

-You don't have to try to train up the next Jamie Oliver or Gordon Ramsay.
-Families simply need to train up their kids so as young adults they can look after themselves properly and, in their turn, their own families.
+It's worth remembering you don't have to try to train up the next Jamie Oliver or Gordon Ramsay.
+Families simply need to instill enough culinary knowledge so as young adults they can look after themselves properly and, in their turn, their own families.
 The more interested they are, the harder they’ll try and the better it will taste.

 Pre-schooler’s: a 4-year-old can stir a sauce with close supervision, wield a potato masher, taste and add seasoning, use cookie cutters and rolling pins (not as well as you, naturally but who cares what it looks like).
 They can sift and sprinkle, count out 5 potatoes, add ingredients to a salad, shake dressing in a jar, and help choose a menu.